Call +44(0)161 941 4000

 There are a broad range of remedies available to a claimant if it is successful in proving trademark infringement.
 These include:

-Our specialist intellectual property disputes team routinely advises on a broad range of disputes relating to trademarks along with other intellectual property disputes relating to copyright, patents, confidential information and data protection.
+Our specialist Intellectual Property Disputes team routinely advises on a broad range of disputes relating to trademarks along with other intellectual property disputes relating to copyright, patents, confidential information and data protection.
 The team is also highly skilled at advising on design rights and reputation management issues and are regularly instructed by clients from the arts, media, textile and clothing sectors in the UK and internationally.
-If you need advice on trademark or other intellectual property infringements, please do not hesitate to contact a member of the team today.
+If you need advice on trademark or other intellectual property infringements, please do not hesitate to contact a member of the team on 0161 941 4000 or email The Intellectual Property Disputes Team for more information.